JoinCODED/WS-Dart-M5-Collections/01_collections/01_lists.md

-A collection is a group of values that belongs together.

-And in dart, we have 3 types of collections:

-1. Lists.
-2. Sets.
-3. Maps.

-In this lesson we will talk about Lists, in other programming languages they are also known as `Arrays`, And they are used to represent a collection of values.
+In this lesson, we will talk about **Lists**, which are also known as `Arrays` in other programming languages, and they are used to represent a collection of values.

-For example, we can declare a list of countries:
+For example, we can declare a list of countries as follows:

 ```dart
 void main () {